janewang/Icarus/README.md

 1. Use npm to install all dependencies (package.json)

-2. Host - if you are the host, please go to http://localhost:4000/ to play
+2. Host - if you are the host, please go to http://localhost:4000/

-3. Other players should connect to http://[host ip]:4000/ to play
+3. Other players should connect to http://[host ip]:4000/

 4. Play!
-May the best Icarus win!

 Major Dependencies:
 - Express